AdobeDocs/campaign-classic.en/help/installation/using/privacy.md

 1. Choose **[!UICONTROL External Account]** (extAccount).

-1. In the last wizard screen, edit your new 'srcSchema' to restrict access to all password fields:
+1. In the last assistant screen, edit your new 'srcSchema' to restrict access to all password fields:

     You can replace the main element (`<element name="extAccount" ... >`) by: